Waipukurau: Railway station

 In 1881 Wilding & Bull had a siding and built a large sawmill beside the station.
 Much of the timber came from Seventy Mile Bush.
 There were also sidings for a grain store, British Imperial Oil and Vacuum Oil Co.

 On 7 October 2001 the station closed to passengers.
 The platform, station and passing loop remain.

 Tukituki railway bridge

 Harry Monteith built a 22-span Waipukurau bridge.
 A footbridge was added in 1883 and it was repaired in 1897.
 It was replaced in 1978, at which time the stockyards were closed to improve the alignment of the track to the new bridge.
-About 13 February 2023 the small Harker Street bridge 176, just to the north of the main bridge 175, was washed away during Cyclone Gabrielle.
-Other parts of the town were also flooded.
+Tuki Tuki River bridge 171 is 288 m long.

 Tarewa and Tapairu railway stations

 A mile to the north of Waipukurau, there was a flag station below Mount Vernon from 1877 to 1884.
 Its closure was announced several times, including in 1886, when the building was moved from Tarewa, to Tapairu, a mile south of Waipawa, which seems to have been open until 1889, or 1890.
 In 2009 the nearby SH2 road overbridge, which had replaced a level crossing in 1937, was replaced by a larger culvert to straighten the road.